Information for On-Campus Summer Research Students

 - Prepare a poster and participate in Calvin’s Research Day (October 17, 2014).
 Detailed written guidelines for content and formatting will be sent to you during the summer.

-- Register for and present your poster at the West Michigan Regional Undergraduate Science Research Conference at Van Andel Institute (tentatively a Saturday in early November.)
+- Register for and present your poster at the West Michigan Regional Undergraduate Science Research Conference at Van Andel Institute (Saturday, November 15, 2014.)
 Students are required to attend unless they present at an alternate conference before June 2015.
 Students and faculty mentors must let Beth Schoone-Jongen (firstname.lastname@example.org) know if this is the case.

 By accepting the research position, you agree to these terms.
 Please let Beth Schoone-Jongen know if you have any questions or concerns.
 Remember, failing to complete assignments (5) – (7) as instructed will cause you to forfeit at least $200, so diligently read all emails from Beth Schoone-Jongen as they will contain important information about the specifics of these assignments.